Introduction to Parallel Computing and Scientific

 additional library issues.

-- Module 13 the PETSC library, an interesting application of MPI
+- Module 13: the PETSC library, an interesting application of

-- Module 15 modern developments: Big Data (Hadoop), Artificial
+- Module 15: modern developments: Big Data (Spark), Artificial

 Grading is based on three components: